 - Keep beverages simple.
 A few easy ideas are iced tea (sweet or unsweet), flavored water (just add some fresh lemon or lime and mint), and a simple wine option, like this Woodbridge Red Blend.
 It is rich and full-bodied with notes of blackberry, vanilla, and baking spices and should pair nicely with classic holiday dishes.

 - Don’t be intimidated by the turkey.
 I did quite a bit of online research and chatting with “the experts”, aka my mom and a chef friend, and while there are a lot of steps, preparing the turkey wasn’t as hard as I imagined.
 First off, I was ahead of the game thanks to my Butterball turkey.
 Butterball turkeys are all natural and the highest quality so you can be sure you are putting something that’s going to be tender and juicy on the table.
 Plus they are the #1 brand of turkey in the USA!
-My whole turkey came infused with brine, pre-trussed, and with just a bag of innards and the turkey neck inside so it was super-easy to prepare.
-It also came with really clear directions for prepping, roasting, and even cutting the bird!
+My whole turkey came infused with brine, pre-trussed, and with just a bag of innards and the turkey neck inside so it was super-easvy to prepare.
+It also came with really clear directions for prepping, roasting (you WILL need a big roasting pan!), and even cutting the bird!
 You can also call, text, or live chat Butterball’s Turkey Talk-Line 1-800-BUTTERBALL (1-800-288-8372) for help anywhere during the process.

 You can’t beat a simple side that is nutritious and one of the tastiest ways to eat vegetables!
 For this recipe you just need a few fresh ingredients.
 I assemble this dish all on the baking sheet so I’m dirtying less dishes too!